alxdavids/ourbbg/content/post/intro.md

 seasons (and may grow again very soon).
 Player's have also come and gone.
 Many that I don't remember, and some that I wish that I didn't.

-Over all this change, the team has had many so-called philosophies.
-From the somewhat pioneering 4-3-3 of the George Burley era, to the resilient win-at-all-costs approach of Billy Davies, to the buy players without any planned system take of Paul Jewell, to the austerity years of focusing on the Scottish market under Nigel Clough, to the free-wheeling high-intensity attacking game of Steve McClaren, to the expensive stale periods under Paul Clement & Nigel Pearson, to the Vydra-reliant displays overseen by Gary Rowett, to the chaotic yet exciting year under Frank Lampard, to the calming scaling back of the club's ambitions under Philip Cocu.
+Throughout all of this change, the team has had many so-called philosophies.
+From the somewhat pioneering 4-3-3 of the George Burley era, to the resilient win-at-all-costs approach of Billy Davies, to the buy players without any planned system take of Paul Jewell, to the austerity years spent scouring the Scottish transfer market under Nigel Clough, to the free-wheeling, high-intensity attacking game under Steve McClaren, to the expensive stale periods under Paul Clement & Nigel Pearson, to the Vydra-reliant displays overseen by Gary Rowett, to the chaotic yet exciting year under Frank Lampard, to the calming scaling back of the club's ambitions under Philip Cocu.

 A club at once criticised for its flaunting of spending power, whilst only having a net spend of 1.4 million in the years between and